PowerShell/vscode-powershell/docs/azure_data_studio/README_FOR_MARKETPLACE.md

 ServerB                   14.0.3045  RTM          CU12
 ```

-In this example, we will do a `dir` (alias for `Get-ChildItem`) to get the list of all SQL Server instances listed in your Registered Servers file, and then use the `Get-SqlDatabase` cmdlet to get a list of Databases for each of those instances.
+In the following example, we will do a `dir` (alias for `Get-ChildItem`) to get the list of all SQL Server instances listed in your Registered Servers file, and then use the `Get-SqlDatabase` cmdlet to get a list of Databases for each of those instances.

 ```powershell
 dir 'SQLSERVER:\SQLRegistration\Database Engine Server Group' -Recurse |